Red Report: Latest on Gabe Ervin's injury; Prochazka not planning on redshirt; competition at PK, LG

 Nebraska freshman running back Gabe Ervin suffered a patella tendon injury to his right knee in the third quarter of Saturday’s loss at Oklahoma and could be lost for the season.

-NU head coach Scott Frost confirmed the nature of Ervin’s injury during his Monday news conference and said the young back from Georgia is going to miss an extended amount of time.
+NU coach Scott Frost confirmed the nature of Ervin’s injury during his Monday news conference, and said the young back from Georgia is going to miss an extended amount of time.

 “We’re still evaluating to see how long it’s going to be, but he’s going to be out for a while,” Frost said.

-Ervin tried to cut up the field during a third-quarter run and went down without any contact from a defender and immediately grabbed at his right knee.
+Ervin tried to cut up field during a run and went down without any contact from a defender, immediately grabbing at his right knee.
 On the season, he had 124 yards (3.4 per carry) and two touchdowns.

 “It could be.
 I’m waiting to get final results from the doctors,” he said.
 “I don’t want to say too much, too soon.”